 Scroll through the page or click the section below to which you wish to jump.

 - Conference Meets

 - NCAA Postseason Qualification & Format

 To start the season, rankings are based on team score average until approximately the eighth week of the 15-week season.
 After, rankings are determined by National Qualifying Score (NQS), formerly known as Regional Qualifying Score (RQS).
 NQS is determined by taking a team’s top six scores—where at least three must be from away meets—dropping the highest score and averaging the remaining five.
 This method allows teams to get rid of bad early season meets as well as accounts for “home scoring” discrepancies.

 While all teams are ranked nationally by average and then NQS, NCGA rankings for the purpose of qualifying to nationals are determined differently, using SAS score, which takes the top four scores with at least one home and one away and no more than one from a DI/DII non-conference meet.

 USAG uses NQS for its rankings, with the top eight ranked teams qualifying to the USA Gymnastics Collegiate National Championships.

 There are 13 conferences in collegiate gymnastics across the three divisions.
 The Big Ten, Big 12, Pac-12 and SEC are considered the “Big 4” conferences, similar to Power 5 conferences in football.
-The MIC is the only conference that has teams from all three divisions while the WIAC and NCGA-East are comprised solely of DIII teams and ECAC-II is comprised of teams from Division II.
-The remaining 10 conferences contain only DI squads.
+The MIC is the only conference that has teams from all three divisions while the WIAC and NCGA-East are comprised solely of DIII teams and GEC is comprised of teams from Divisions I and II.
+The remaining conferences contain only DI squads.

 Regular Season Champions